projectcalico/calico/docs/source/redhat-opens-install.rst

 Red Hat Enterprise Linux 7 Packaged Install Instructions
 ========================================================

+These instructions will take you through a first-time install of Calico.
+If you are upgrading an existing system, please see the :doc:`opens-upgrade` document instead for upgrade instructions.

 The instructions come in two sections: one for installing control nodes, and one for installing compute nodes.
 Before moving on to those sections, make sure you follow the **Common Steps** section, and if you